wallyhall/shini/README.md

  * Every declaration is on a new line
  * __Sections__ are contained in square brackets, and include `a-z`, `A-Z`, `0-9`, `-` and `_` (no spaces by default) - e.g. `[section]`
  * __Keys__ are followed by an assignment (equal) sign, and include `a-z`, `A-Z`, `0-9`, `-` and `_` (again, no spaces by default) - e.g. `key=`
  * __Values__ follow keys, on the same line.
 Anything is valid, except double quotes and semi-colons.
-Hexadecimal values (i.e. `0x123`) are parsed and converted to decimal for you.
  * __Comments__ are lines starting with a semi-colon (`;`), such lines are ignored.
  * __Whitespace__ is ignored everywhere - except in between non-whitespace characters in values.
 Use double quotes (`"`) to be explicit (e.g. `key=" leading/trailing WS "`)